AndrewConway/ConcreteSTV/margins.md

 ```bash
 change_outcomes --unverifiable iVote --allow-verifiable false --verbose NSWECLocalGov2021 Albury.stv
 ```
-This will probably take several seconds to run.
+This will probably take several seconds to a minute to run.
 Remove the `--verbose` flag to not print out diagnostic messages.

 This will produce the file `Albury_NSWECLocalGov2021.vchange`.